-- Maintain specific security measures to the best of its ability to protect the data against unauthorized or unlawful processing, access, destruction, alteration or disclosure.
+- Maintain security measures to protect data against unauthorized access, destruction, or disclosure.

-- Assist Customer at a reasonable cost and timeframe in relation to requests for rectification, access and erasure of personal data.
+- Assist Customer with rectification, access, and erasure of personal data.

-- Notify the Customer of any accidental, unauthorized or unlawful processing, access or loss of personal data without undue delay and provide details of an "Incident".
+- Notify Customer of any accidental, unauthorized, or unlawful data processing, access, or loss (an "Incident").

-MobileTracker.org's role in data acquisition and processing
+MobileTracker's role in data acquisition and processing

-- Landing page with URL embedded variables
+- Landing page with URL variables

-- Referring page with URL embedded variables
+- Referring page with URL variables

-- Referring search engine and search result keywords
+- Search engine and search result keywords

 - Referring domain (excluding variables)

-- Referring campaign URL with URL embedded UTM variables
+- Campaign URL with URL variables (UTM)

 - Browser type and version